 Little Shop of Stories - Little Shop of Stories is every mom’s dream.
 It’s a book store that engages kids of all ages, with awesome murals, great books, a play section and tons of scheduled events.

-High Museum - Walk-up admission to the High Museum of Art is free for Bank of America and Merrill Lynch cardholders on the first Saturday and Sunday of each month.
+High Museum - Walk-up admission to the High Museum of Art offers free admission for Bank of America and Merrill Lynch cardholders on the first Saturday and Sunday of each month.
 Also, don't miss Second Sundays - always FREE!

 Federal Reserve Museum - Learn about why the government thinks we need a Federal Reserve System, how the gov't controls the money supply..and kids will love to see what $1 Million looks like!
 Self-guided free tours happen on weekdays only.

 Children's Museum of Atlanta - With the new renovations, this is one of our favorite children s museums.
-CMA in Downtown Atlanta is free the second Tuesday of each month...just expect a crowd.
+CMA in Downtown Atlanta offers four Family Free Days each year.
+You must pre-register beforehand.
+Expect a crowd too because this is one of Atlanta's most popular freebies for families.
 Fulton County Free Days are also available.

 Art on the Beltline – Check out dozens of public art exhibits on the Atlanta Beltline, via walking or biking…be sure to stop at the Skate Park and Playground.
 We also love the events they hold on a regular basis - tree walks, yoga, and more.
 See the calendar here.